Einfaldlega-Hugmyndir/SoftwareDevelopmentGuidelines/readme.md

 #### 5.1.2.
 Pull requests
 When you have finished working on the feature branch you should create a **pull request (PR)** to the master branch.
 Assign **someone other than yourself to review** the pull request (the code).
-If you request more than one reviewer, the default standard at Cadia-LVL is that only one person must review and approve the PR.
+If you request more than one reviewer, the default standard at Einfaldlega-Hugmyndir is that only one person must review and approve the PR.
 The **reviewer is responsible** for making sure that everything is (within limits) tested and documented.
 If the reviewer has issues with the pull request (very common) the reviewer **requests changes** and repeats this process until they are satisfied.
 When there are no more issues, the **reviewer approves the pull request** and merges it into the main branch.